Urinary Tract Infection Symptoms

 - A painful, burning feeling during urination

-- Milky, cloudy, or reddish brown urine.
+- Milky, cloudy, or reddish-brown urine.

 More severe urinary tract infection symptoms may indicate that the UTI has reached the kidneys.
 Severe symptoms include: